Tansy beetle: Life cycle

 Both adults and larvae use the same host plant during their life cycle.
-As Tansy often grows in discrete clumps, the total population of C. graminis in an area may be divided and individuals may spend their entire life cycle within an area of a few square metres.
+As tansy often grows in discrete clumps, the total population of C. graminis in an area may be divided and individuals may spend their entire life cycle within an area of a few square metres.

 Adults mate between March and June.
-In the monitored populations at York, mating of the same pair could last over 24 hours, during which time some pairs moved between Tansy patches.
+In the monitored populations at York, mating of the same pair could last over 24 hours, during which time some pairs moved between tansy patches.
 Mating in a Russian population of C. graminis is preceded by an elaborate ritual not evident in other populations of the species, involving the male tapping the female's eyes, pronotum and antennae with its antennae.
-Mated females lay numerous batches of 3–15 elongated, yellow eggs (each 2 mm long) on the underside of the Tansy leaves.
-In captivity, one newly mated female produced 561 eggs over 136 days suggesting a capacity for rapid population growth.
-However, this number is likely to be greatly reduced in reality, where conditions will be far from ideal captive environments.
-Females will lay in several locations and will cannibalise the eggs of other females.
-For this reason, high beetle density on Tansy plants induces some females to seek out other, non-food plants on which to lay their eggs, however, this can increase larval mortality while they locate Tansy to commence feeding.

-After hatching, the newly emerged, grey larvae pass through four instars before burrowing into the soil at the base of the Tansy clump during July.
-In laboratory conditions, newly hatched larvae have been shown to survive for at least four days without food and thus have a long window of opportunity in which to reach a Tansy plant.
-Very little is known about the biology of the final instar larvae burrowing to pupate.
-Although this is certainly the case for beetles of the York population, it is likely there is some disparity in the overwintering behaviour of fenland populations.
-They too manage to survive winter flooding, perhaps by overwintering near or above ground level.
+Mated females lay batches of 3–15 elongated, yellow eggs (each 2 mm long) on the underside of the tansy leaves.
+Eggs hatch into grey larvae.
+In captivity, one newly mated female produced 561 eggs over 136 days and another produced 158 eggs over 49 days.
+Females will lay in several locations; the average clutch size is 5–6 eggs.
+Female C. graminis will cannibalise the eggs of other females.
+In laboratory conditions, newly hatched larvae have been shown to survive for at least four days without food and thus have a long window of opportunity in which to reach a tansy plant.
+In July, the final instar larvae burrow underground beneath the plant to pupate, although very little is known about the biology of this process in C. graminis.
 Between August and September, this new adult population emerges to feed before returning underground to overwinter in October; emergence of adults is from March to April the next year.
 Long-term monitoring has indicated that survival during winter hibernation is surprisingly high, as autumn and spring population sizes are very similar.
 This is despite annual winter flooding of the River Ouse, implying that overwintering individuals must be extremely tolerant of long periods of inundation and oxygen deprivation.
 Approximately 5% of overwintering adults do not emerge from the soil after the winter, but remain underground for the next year in a state of extended diapause and emerge in the following spring.